dirkgroenen/tinycon-angularjs/README.md

 # Tinycon Angularjs
-This nothing more than an Angular service for [tommoor's TinyCon](https://github.com/tommoor/tinycon), who obviously deserves all credits.

-## TinyCon
+An Angular service wrapper for tommoor's TinyCon](https://github.com/tommoor/tinycon) library.

 From the TinyCon README:

 >A small library for manipulating the favicon, in particular adding alert bubbles and changing images.
 Tinycon gracefully falls back to a number in title approach for browers that don't support canvas or dynamic favicons.